Affine connections on complex manifolds of algebraic dimension zero: Holomorphic geometry in algebraic dimension zero

 \section{Holomorphic geometry in algebraic dimension zero}

-Holomorphic affine connections are geometric structures which are rigid in Gromov's sense; see the nice expository survey \cite{DAmbra/Gromov:1991} for the precise definition.
-Roughly speaking this comes from the fact that local biholomorphisms fixing a point and preserving a connection linearize in exponential coordinates, so they are completely determined by their differential at the fixed point.
+Holomorphic affine connections are geometric structures of algebraic type which are rigid in Gromov's sense; see the nice expository survey \cite{DAmbra/Gromov:1991} for the precise definition.
+Roughly speaking the rigidity comes from the fact that local biholomorphisms fixing a point and preserving a connection linearize in exponential coordinates, so they are completely determined by their differential at the fixed point.
 More generally, the local biholomorphisms preserving a rigid geometric structure are completely determined by a finite jet~\cite{DAmbra/Gromov:1991}.
+Also Gromov noticed that all known geometric structures are of algebraic kind, in the sense that the natural action of jets of local bihomorphisms on the jets of the geometric structure is algebraic.

-Other examples of holomorphic rigid geometric structures are holomorphic Riemannian metrics and holomorphic conformal structures.
+So holomorphic affine connections and holomorphic parallelizations of the holomorphic tangent bundle are examples of rigid holomorphic geometric structures of algebraic type in Gromov's sense.
+Other important examples of holomorphic rigid geometric structures of algebraic type are holomorphic Riemannian metrics and holomorphic conformal structures.
 They will be defined in section \ref{section:conforme}.

-In this section we will use the result obtained by the first author in~\cite{Dumitrescu:2011} (see Corollary 2.2 on page 35) asserting that on complex manifolds with algebraic dimension zero, rigid meromorphic geometric structures are locally homogeneous away from a nowhere dense analytic subset (see also \cite{Dumitrescu:2001b}).
+In this section we will use the result obtained by the first author in~\cite{Dumitrescu:2011} (see Corollary 2.2 on page 35) asserting that on complex manifolds with algebraic dimension zero, rigid meromorphic geometric structures of algebraic type are locally homogeneous away from a nowhere dense analytic subset (see also \cite{Dumitrescu:2001b}).
 This means that the set of local holomorphic vector fields preserving a rigid meromorphic geometric structure is transitive away from a nowhere dense analytic subset.

-The same result was also proved to be true for holomorphic Cartan connections in~\cite{Dumitrescu:2010b}.
+The same result was also proved to be true for holomorphic Cartan connections with algebraic model in~\cite{Dumitrescu:2010b}.
 In particular, the result applies to holomorphic affine connections on manifolds with algebraic dimension zero.
 Here we give a more precise result.

 A \emph{toroidal structure}, or \emph{toroidal action}, on a complex manifold \(M\) of complex dimension \(n\defeq \dim_{\C{}}{M}\) is a holomorphic group action of the \emph{toroidal group} \(\pr{\C{*}}^n\) on \(M\) with a dense open orbit.